popbr/data-integration/Installation_Test/Readme.md

 Attempting to Connect to and output from an SQL database: Success Attempting to Create and insert into an Excel: Success
 ```

+### Login Information

+Login Information for SQL can be found here:
+>*data-integration/Project/Database-IO/target/LoginInfoTemplate.xml*

+To change a specific username and password, like SQL, you must create a new file, titled *LoginInfo.xml* in the *data-integration/Installation_Test/target/* folder.
+To do this efficiently, copy and rename the *LoginInfoTemplate.xml* file.
+Then edit the username and password fields to match the required information.